Carpet Flooring Types & Factors to Consider While Selecting

 - Naturally flame retardant.

-- Wool carpet is very expensive and is used in high-quality spaces and residences.
+- Wool carpet is very expensive and is useful in high-quality spaces and residences.

 - Stain Resisting